OpenROAD#

 Build OpenROAD#

-To build OpenROAD tools locally in your machine, follow steps from here.
+To build OpenROAD tools locally on your machine, follow steps from here.

 Regression Tests#